 From the camera section of the app, you can view footage from your connected cameras.
 If you click through to the individual camera screen, you can adjust the camera's resolution, view bandwidth speeds, use two-way audio, setup a time lapse recording, adjust motion/sound alert sensitivity, control night vision, and more.

 Stored video is also accessed from within the app.
 In regards to storing video Spot users have the option of going local, cloud, or a combination of both.
 Spot supports up to a 64GB MicroSD card and comes with free cloud storage.
-Through the cloud you can store up to 30, 10 second clips.
+Through the cloud you can store up to 30, 10-second clips.
 Though this is the only option for recording right now, iSmart says that long term video recording is TBD.
 Does TBD mean coming soon?
 I don't know.
-They literally said "TBD".
-It's up for interpretation.
+They literally said "TBD" leaving it up for interpretation.

 A Quick Summary

 Spot may be missing good looks and it isn't perfect, but it's only $99.
 By far my favorite feature was the option to record time lapse videos, but as a home security camera, this was a miss for me.
 I would suggest Blink over Spot for a sub-$100 security camera.
-While Blink cannot live stream, it's more reliable, battery powered, and has better performance.
+It's more reliable, battery-powered, and performs better.
 Both cameras have some app issues, but where iSmart has had years to work out their issues, Blink is brand new and improving all the time.